AniList/submission-manual/docs/criteria.md

 :::

 ::: warning
-In-game comics are no longer accepted on AniList.
+In-game comics are no longer accepted.
 ::

 #### Examples